-- Balance focus on the individual and pattern elements of consolidated investigations: - Consider each allegation on its own merits, with the relevant evidence gathered for each allegation - Same grievance process applied - Document the justification for consolidating the investigation, if applicable.
-Examples might include, but are not limited to: - Similarity of allegations - Overlapping witnesses - Student-based allegation patterns: Emergency removal threshold met?
+Balance focus on the individual and pattern elements of consolidated investigations:

+- Based on the scope of the investigation, consider each allegation on its own merits, with the relevant evidence gathered for each allegation - Same grievance process applied - Document the justification for consolidating the investigation, if applicable.
+Examples might include, but are not limited to: - Multiple allegations?
+Similarity of allegations?
+How so? - Overlapping witnesses? - Student-based allegation patterns: Emergency removal threshold met?
 (Individualized safety & risk analysis)